apache/zeppelin/docs/install/spark_cluster_mode.md

 ```

-## Spark on Yarn mode
+## Spark on YARN mode
-You can simply set up [Spark on Yarn](http://spark.apache.org/docs/latest/running-on-yarn.html) docker environment with below steps.
+You can simply set up [Spark on YARN](http://spark.apache.org/docs/latest/running-on-yarn.html) docker environment with below steps.

 > **Note :** Since Apache Zeppelin and Spark use same `8080` port for their web UI, you might need to change `zeppelin.server.port` in `conf/zeppelin-site.xml`.